hunterz-killer/S4-Notes/SE/README.md

    - Pattern Testing is a gray box testing approach that involves identifying and testing specific patterns in the software's behavior or code.
 Testers may use their partial knowledge of the code to target areas where patterns of defects are likely to occur.

+## Model-Based Testing

+**Model-Based Testing** is an approach that utilizes behavioral models of software to derive and execute test cases, ensuring the software behaves correctly.
+The key steps include:

+1. **Analyze/Create a Model:** Examine an existing behavioral model or create one to depict how the software responds to inputs.

+2. **Traverse the Model:** Specify inputs that trigger state transitions in the software as you navigate the model.

+3. **Specify Inputs and Expected Outputs:** Identify expected outputs for each state transition.

+4. **Execute Test Cases:** Run test cases based on the model's inputs and transitions.

+5. **Compare Actual vs. Expected Results:** Verify if actual results match expected outcomes.

+6. **Take Corrective Action:** Address discrepancies by fixing defects or issues found during testing.

+**Use Case Testing:**

+A use case is a detailed list of steps that outlines how a user or actor interacts with a system to accomplish a specific goal.
+It provides a structured description of the interactions between the user (actor) and the system.
+Use cases are instrumental in capturing the functional requirements of the system and serve as a basis for designing and testing the system's functionality.

+**Key Characteristics of a Use Case:**

+1. **Step-by-Step Process:** A use case provides a sequential breakdown of the actions a user takes to achieve a particular objective within the system.

+2. **Actor Interaction:** It outlines how the user (actor) interacts with the system, specifying the input and output at each step.

+3. **Functional Requirements:** Use cases serve as a comprehensive representation of the functional requirements of the system, defining what tasks it must be able to perform.

+4. **Error Handling:** They also account for potential errors or exceptions that may occur during the process and specify how these should be addressed.

+## Navigation Testing:

+Navigation testing evaluates how users interact with a website or application to accomplish specific tasks or objectives.
+The primary goals of navigation testing are as follows:

+1. **Ensuring Functional Mechanisms:** Verify that all the functionalities responsible for facilitating user navigation within the WebApp are operational and perform as expected.

+2. **Validating User Categories:** Confirm that each type of user can successfully navigate to their intended destination.
+This ensures that the navigation is tailored to different user roles.

+3. **Navigation Semantic Units (NSU):** These are collections of information and related navigation elements that collaborate to fulfill a specific set of user requirements.
+Designers create NSUs for each use case associated with every user role.

+In essence, navigation testing aims to guarantee that users can seamlessly move through the WebApp to accomplish their tasks, regardless of their specific role or objectives.
+This ensures a smooth and intuitive user experience.